"Sometimes I just crack myself up"

 And in the beginning, he plied the streets of small towns, the avenues of New York and boulevards of LA as an actor with credits in theatre, film, TV and radio: the ultimate small brand experience.
 Create, market, sell, deliver, service and repeat.
 To succeed, to just survive, you have to master process - whether your technique, your marketing, or your street time - while carrying the wing of a butterfly wrapped in the hide of a rhinoceros through a battlefield of broken dreams.

 Throughout, he developed a life long love of Scotch and American whiskies and as such he is in demand as a lecturer on both subjects.
-Aside from the many spontaneous whisky lectures during the course of duties (or if you're unlucky enough to be cornered by him at a bar), Robin created the popular “Whiskey Smackdown” series at the renowned Astor Center in New York; and has taught and lectured at the Culinary Institute of America, French Culinary Institute, Institute of Culinary Education (ICE), Brooklyn Wine Exchange, Boothby Center and The Flatiron Room; Tales of the Cocktail and various USBG chapters across the country.
-He has presented on various sales and marketing topics for American Distilling Institute and American Craft Spirits Association.
+Now in its 10th year, he created and teaches the longest running, continuous whiskey class in the US, Robin created the popular “Whiskey Smackdown” series at the renowned Astor Center in New York in 2009.
+He has lectured at the Culinary Institute of America (CIA), French Culinary Institute, Institute of Culinary Excellence (ICE), Brooklyn Wine Exchange and The Flatiron Room; Tales of the Cocktail and various USBG chapters across the country.
+Robin has lectured on various sales and marketing topics for American Distilling Institute and American Craft Spirits Association.

 He has been featured in publications such as 201 Magazine, the Chicago Sun Times, AskMen.com, Heritage Network, Las Vegas Weekly, VinePair and was awarded “Highest Commendation” from Whisky Magazine’s 2014 Icons of Whisky.
 He lives in the Metro NYC area.